nickassafkirk/Cartel-Coffee/README.md

 ### Bugs

+#### Bugs Fixed

 * Bug: Navbar toggle burger stack stacking vertically on XS screensizes.
   Fix: Added media query to navbar-brand so font-size shrinks on XS devices this left ample room for the burger stack icon and contact icons and prevented vertical stacking of Header items on XS devices.

 * Bug: Carousel images not scaling correctly when changing screensizes.
   Fix: Added VH and VW values that matched those of the the images containing div.
 Added margins, object fit and position values to ensure images are cropped appropriately across various screensizes.

+* Bug: Labels for Tiles not scaling correctly when changing screensizes.
+On smaller screensizes the label headings were moving off their desired position in the center of the image tiles.
+  Fix: Used position: relative and top and bottom %'s to fix the headings to the image tiles regardless of screensize.

+#### Remaining Bugs To Be Fixed

+* Bug: Margin or padding is creating indent in top right of Navbar

+* Buy: Margin left in shop category tiles appears to be offset to the left.

 ## Testing